nyu-ossd-s20/activity1_browser_extension/team_11.md

 ### Part 3

 1. What is the purpose of the README.md file?
 What kind of information should be included there?
-It's an introduction about the project.
+<br>It's an introduction about the project.
 If a project is like a book, then README.md is the sum of the abstract of the book, the author, the publisher, where to buy it, and other general information for a reader.

 2. What is the purpose of the LICENSE file?
 Does it need to be in a repository?